bedieber/awesome-leadership/README.md

   - stand-ups can not only be used within a fixed team - in the coordination of anything, regular stand-ups improve information flow and help to resolve dependencies and conflict.
   - make sure stand-ups are moderated, someone needs to keep track of time and prevent the team from getting off-track in discussions.
 This can be a fixed assignment or a rotating role
   - try cross-team stand-ups to improve information flow between teams

+### Making decisions in a team
+Check [here](content/teamdecisions.md) for thoughts on how to facilitate decisions, make sure they are implemented and how to deal with resistance.

 ### De Bono Hats
 coming soon